AleksandarHadzhiev/js-code-interpeter/README.md

 This project is an online JS interpeter.

 **Main Features**:
  - Read and write JavaScript code.
+(Version 1.*)
  - Terminal integration, allowing commands based on the OS of the user.
+(Version 2.*)
  - Create and load proejcts on your local machine.
+(Version 3.*)
  - GitHub/GitLab SSO.
+(Version 4.*)
  - Work with projects from GitHub/GitLab without having to store them on your machine.
+(Version 4.*)

 ## What's new

 Order of versions - from newest to oldest.

+### Version 1.1.0

+This version adds the feature of searching for text in code.
+As such it allows the action to be done via right click and then search, or via a shortcut (which by default will be `ctrl + f`).

+Together with that the version will provide the feature of replacing text (if found) in the code.
+Similar to the search feature it will be via shortcut or the right click and then replace.

 ### Version 1.0.0